nuspell/nuspell/checks/README.md

 This tool counts, and computes differences of, lines of source code and comments.
 Install with `sudo apt-get install cloc` and run via `./cloc.sh`.
 The results are in `cloc.txt` and `cloc.xml`.
 See also https://github.com/AlDanial/cloc

+## cldoc

+This tool is a clang based documentation generator.
+Install with `sudo pip3 install cldoc` and run via `./cldoc.sh`.
+The results are in `cld` directory.
+See also https://github.com/jessevdk/cldoc

 ## cppcheck

 This is a tool for static C/C++ code analysis.
 Install with `sudo apt-get install cppcheck`, and run via `/.cppcheck.sh`.
 The results are in `cppcheck.txt` and `cppcheck.xml`.
 See also http://cppcheck.sourceforge.net